Bhorgiri fort

 Bhorgiri Fort is a fort in Pune district near to Bhimashankar in the Indian state of Maharashtra.

 Location

 The fort is located about 95 km from Pune.
 The nearest town is Rajgurunagar (Khed).
-This fort is also about 45km west of the Rajgurunagar town on a small hill detached from the Bhimashankar Hill.
+This fort is also about 45 km west of the Rajgurunagar town on a small hill detached from the Bhimashankar Hill.
 The fort is situated near the village Bhorgiri.
 The fort hill is flanked on both sides by Bhima river and a small tributary of the Bhima river.

 Places to see

 There are many caves and shiva lingams on the fort.
 The structures on the fort are now shrub-covered ruins.
 There is a stone idol of the god Virabhadra on the fort.

 History

 Very little history of this fort is known.
 Similar to the Padargad fort in Karjat side of the ancient trade route linking Konkan with the Pune region, this fort was also used as a surveillance fort on the Pune side.